Education and qualifications:

 Please describe your role or position within your workplace.

 I am the Head of Business for the Lighting and Energy Solutions team for WSP in the UK.
 I focus on business direction, leadership and strategy.
-We are a team of approximately 50 lighting professionals including lighting engineers, electrical engineers, architectural lighting designers, technical experts, project managers ranging from apprentices and graduates to directors.
+We are a team of approximately 70 lighting professionals in the UK and over 200 globally.
+The team includes a diverse mix of lighting engineers, electrical engineers, architectural lighting designers, technical experts, project managers ranging from apprentices and graduates to directors.
 We design and advise on all aspects of lighting and electrical, including environmental considerations, expert witness testimony, energy reduction strategies and electric vehicle infrastructure.
 I report to our Head of Discipline Intelligent Transport Services and am part of our Senior Leadership Team.

 Can you describe a typical working day?

 I don’t believe there is a typical day anymore, and to me that is what keeps it interesting and allows us to continually grow and develop as people and professionals.
 I have described a senior leadership role previously as ‘the fixer of others problems.’
 What I mean by that, is not that I literally fix them but that in my role my first duty is to support my team in whatever manner they need, be it solving a technical issue on a complex project or emotional support with a challenge they are facing at home or at work.
 In any given day I likely spend 60% of my time in meetings with my team or with clients and am always keeping an eye on industry news and changes in the market that might impact us or our clients.

 Are there any particular challenges or unusual aspects to your role?